Danielfoojunwei/TensorGuard/docs/case_study_pi0_5_rl.md

 ## Step 3: The Privacy-Preserving RL Loop

 This is the core training execution.
-Instead of aggregating gradients on a plain-text parameter server (standard RL), we run the standardized RL collection loop but route the updates through APHE-Shield.
+Instead of aggregating gradients on a plain-text parameter server (standard RL), we run the standardized RL collection loop but route the updates through TensorGuard.

 ```python
 def run_rl_training_cycle(num_episodes=100):